Russian oil price cap, EU ban aim to limit Kremlin war chest

 Europe was heavily dependent on Russian oil and natural gas before the war and has had to scramble to find new supplies.
 Previously, the EU banned imports of Russian coal, and the U.S. and the U.K. halted their limited imports of Russian oil, but those steps had a much smaller economic impact.

-Even as Western customers shunned Russian oil, the higher prices driven by fears of energy shortages helped offset lost oil sales, and Russian exporters have shipped more oil to Asian countries and Turkey in a major reshuffling of global oil flows.
+Even as Western customers shunned Russian oil, the higher prices driven by fears of energy shortages helped offset lost oil sales, and Russian exporters have adjusted by shipping more oil to Asian countries and Turkey in a major reshuffling of global oil flows.
 Russia’s economy has shrunk — but not by as much as many expected at the start of the war almost 10 months ago.

 One unknown is how much of the oil formerly sold to Europe can be rerouted.
 Analysts think many, but not all, of the roughly 1 million barrels covered by the embargo will find new homes, tightening supply and raising prices in coming months.